 Sunglasses are critical for safeguarding your eyes with UV protection while exploring the world and staying cool, but can you bring sunglasses and eyeglasses on a plane?
 And can you wear your sunglasses during the security checkpoint?

 Yes, you can absolutely wear and bring sunglasses through the security checkpoint and on a plane, both in carry-on and checked luggage, as confirmed by TSA guidelines.
-It is highly recommended to keep them in your carry-on, ideally in a hard case, to prevent damage or loss.
+It is best to keep them in your carry-on bag, and in a hard case, to prevent damage or loss.
 Wearing them or storing them in an accessible pocket is also fine.

 In this post I will cover everything you need to know about wearing and traveling with sunglasses, whether you are wearing prescription, fashion, or designer eyeglasses, and the right way to protect them on your next flight.